ritza-co/CodeCapsules/serverlessFirstSteps/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io.md

 ## Requirements & Prerequisite knowledge

-Hosting your portfolio on CodeCapsules is the easy part - so no further knowledge about servers is necessary.
+Hosting your portfolio on CodeCapsules is the easy part - so no knowledge about servers is necessary.
 To personalize and deploy your portfolio to CodeCapsules, you will need:

 - A text editor (I use [Sublime Text](https://www.sublimetext.com/)).
 - A [GitHub](https://www.github.com) account and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.

-It will also be helpful (though not necessary) to have some HTML knowledge to edit the portfolio template we will use.
+It will also be helpful (though not necessary) to have some HTML knowledge to edit a portfolio template we will use.

 ## Creating a portfolio

 [HTML5 UP](https/www.html5up.net) provides HTML5 site templates for free.
-This guide will cover editing the [Massively](https://html5up.net/massively) template.
-The Massively template is elegant and easy to edit.
+We will use [Massively](https://html5up.net/massively) template.
+The Massively template is elegant and is easily edited.

 Download the Massively template and extract it to a directory on your computer. **Within that directory, create _another_ directory, and transfer the template files into it**.
+This step is necessary for hosting a web-page on CodeCapsules.

 The names of both directories are irrelevant.
 The file structure should look something like this:

 ```
-MyPortfolio  <-- Top level directory
+MyPortfolio
-    PortfolioFiles <-- Subdirectory
+    PortfolioFiles
         + assets
         + images
         + generic.html
         + elements.html
         + index.html
 ```
-Don't worry about anything except for the `index.html` file.
+We only need to worry about the `index.html` file.
 The `index.html` file contains all of the HTML code for the main page of your template.

 ### Personalizing the template

-Let's start editing the template.
-Opening the `index.html` file, you will see the template and notice many things we probably don't need for a portfolio.

 I will demonstrate how to edit the Massively template by creating a portfolio for Abraham Lincoln - the 16th president of the U.S.A.
-Some things that Abraham Lincoln (and probably you) wouldn't need in this template are:
+Looking at the template, you may have noticed some things we don't need for a portfolio.
+Things Abraham Lincoln (and probably you) wont need in a portfolio include:

 - Social Media Accounts
 - Extra tabs
 - Date Entries
-- Text in Latin
+- Irrelevant text
 - Pagination
 - Email contact form
 - Your address

-To start editing, open the `index.html` file with your text editor.
-The following steps briefly outline what to change:
+Let's start with the title and subheading of To start editing, open the `index.html` file with your text editor.
+The following steps outline where to start:

 1. At the top of the file, change the text located within the `<title>` tags to whatever you like - I wrote: "Abraham Lincoln".

 2. Customize the words wrapped in the `<h1>` tags.

-3. Directly below the previously edited `<h1>` tags, edit the text within the `<p>` tags.
+3. Below the previously edited `<h1>` tags, edit the text within the `<p>` tags.

-4. Scroll down until you see text that looks like: `<!-- Header -->`, delete the `<header id="header">` down to and including the `</header>` tag.
+4. Scroll down until you see text that looks like: `<!-- Header -->`, delete all text from `<header id="header">` down to and including the `</header>` tag.

 Your portfolio should now look something like this: